 Abbot & Fenner Business Consultants provides scholarship opportunities for those who are ambitious to succeed in various business fields.

 Eligibility Criteria: Scholarships are available to all high school juniors and seniors as well as all students currently registered in any accredited post-secondary institution.
 Students must be between the ages of 16 and 30.

 Deadline: June 10, 2023

 The winner(s) of this annual scholarship will recieve their award within 2 weeks of the listed deadline.
 All applicants should include their full name and mailing address with their submissions as well as the school they are currently attending.

-Visit https://abbottandfenner.com/scholarships.php to view the application procedure for 2021.
+Visit https://abbottandfenner.com/scholarships.php to view the application process.

 Open to: Undergraduate female students of all majors who are the sole providers for their families.

 Application Requirements: Applicants must be able to prove financial need and that they’re the primary provider for themselves and their dependents.
 They must be enrolled in or accepted to a vocational/skills training program or undergraduate degree program.
 Applicants must reside in the U.S. or one of Soroptomist’s member countries or territories.

 Deadline: Eligible applicants can submit their application between August 1 – November 15, annually.

 Award Amount and Terms: Local club awards are $1,000, regional-level awards are either $3,000 or $5,000, and 3 national awards of $10,000 also are given.
 Recipients have the potential to receive up to $16,000 total.
 Funds can be used to pay for tuition, student loans, reliable childcare, or any expenses that may be interfering with the recipient’s ability to attend school.